Plant DetailShow Menu

 • dark green, glossy, leathery, 2 to 4-inch leaves with entire margins except for a single terminal spine at the apex

-• may have occasionally 2 lateral spines on the leaf edges
+• occasionally may have 2 lateral spines on the leaf edges

 • small, fragrant, white flowers in the spring